eddyerburgh/data-structures-in-practice/content/posts/intrusive-linked-lists.md

 * Fewer memory allocations.
 * Less cache thrashing.

-With non-intrusive linked lists, you must allocate memory for a list node each time you add a new object to a list.
-With intrusive linked lists, you don't.
-This means there are fewer error cases to handle when using intrusive lists.
+With non-intrusive linked lists, creating a new object and adding it to a list requires two memory allocations: one for the object, and one for the list node.
+With intrusive linked lists, you only need to allocate one object (since the list node is embedded in the object).
+This means fewer errors to be handled, because there are half as many cases where memory allocation can fail.

 Intrusive linked lists also suffer less from cache thrashing.
 Iterating through a non-intrusive list node requires dereferencing a list node, and then dereferencing the list data.
 Intrusive linked lists only require dereferencing the next list node.

+Before looking at how processes are managed using linked lists in Linux, you need to understand doubly and circular linked lists.

 ## Doubly and circular linked lists

-Doubly linked lists and circular linked lists are variations of singular linked lists.
-Linux uses circular doubly linked lists, so this section will cover what they both are before diving into the Linux implementation.
+Doubly linked lists and circular linked lists are variations of singly linked lists.
+Linux uses circular doubly linked lists, so this section will cover both variations.

-A **doubly linked list** is linked list that keeps pointers to both the next node and the previous node.
+A **doubly linked list** is a linked list that keeps pointers to both the next node and the previous node.

 {{< figure src="/images/intrusive-linked-lists/doubly-linked-list.svg" title="Figure 4: A doubly linked list" >}}